 To add new customers and their purchase data to your MailChimp list, set up our PayPal integration.
-Then, segment your PayPal subscribers to send custom e-commerce campaigns or Automation workflows.
+Then, segment your PayPal subscribers to send custom e-commerce campaigns or automations.
 Or create Buy Now, Add to Cart, or Donate buttons for your campaigns without setting up the integration.

 In this article, you'll learn how to connect and use the PayPal integration, and how to add PayPal buttons in your MailChimp campaigns.

 Here are some things to know before you begin this process.

 If you use a shopping cart application that processes transactions through PayPal, as opposed to using PayPal directly, the PayPal integration may not work for you.